fiftysevendegreesofrad/sdna_plus/README.md

 In the interim you can download the old sDNA software from the [sDNA website](https://sdna.cardiff.ac.uk/sdna/).
 This requires a free serial number, also available on the website.
 Note that free serial numbers now unlock ALL features including the previously proprietary sDNA+ features.

-If you wish to be kept apace of new sDNA developments, you might prefer the closed-source-but-free-as-in-beer version, as installing and unlocking this will add you to our mailing list.
-(At some point we will create a separate mailing list signup!)

 ### Use

 Use the software via any of the following means: